AzureXX/the-kingdom/README.md

 # 🏰 Medieval Kingdom

-An idle/clicker game built with Next.js, React, and TypeScript where you manage a medieval kingdom's economy through resource management, building construction, and prestige mechanics.
+An idle/clicker game built with Next.js, React, and TypeScript where you manage a medieval kingdom's economy through resource management, building construction, technology research, and prestige mechanics.

 ## 🎮 Game Overview

-Medieval Kingdom is an incremental game where you start as a small settlement and work your way up to a prosperous kingdom through strategic resource management and infrastructure development.
+Medieval Kingdom is an incremental game where you start as a small settlement and work your way up to a prosperous kingdom through strategic resource management, infrastructure development, and technological advancement.

 ### Core Gameplay Loop
 1. **Click** to gain initial resources (Gold and Food)
+2. **Research** technologies to unlock new buildings and capabilities
-2. **Build** infrastructure to generate resources automatically
+3. **Build** infrastructure to generate resources automatically
-3. **Manage** resource production and consumption
+4. **Manage** resource production and consumption
-4. **Handle** random events that affect your kingdom
+5. **Handle** random events that affect your kingdom
-5. **Prestige** to gain permanent upgrades and restart stronger
+6. **Prestige** to gain permanent upgrades and restart stronger

 ## 🏗️ Game Systems

 ### Resources
 The game features 5 main resources that form a complex medieval economy:

-- **💰 Gold** - Basic currency for purchasing buildings
+- **💰 Gold** - Basic currency for purchasing buildings and researching technologies
 - **🪵 Wood** - Basic building material from forests
 - **🪨 Stone** - Advanced building material from quarries
 - **🌾 Food** - Produced by farms, consumed by castles
 - **👑 Prestige** - Prestige currency for permanent upgrades

-### Events
+### Technology System
-Random events occur every 1-3 minutes, presenting players with choices that affect their resources:

-- **🛒 Merchant Visit** - Trade opportunities for resources
-- **⚔️ Bandit Raid** - Defend your village or pay tribute
-- **🌾 Bountiful Harvest** - Rare windfall of multiple resources
-- **☀️ Drought** - Environmental challenges affecting production
-- **👑 Royal Tax** - Government demands affecting your wealth
-- **👤 Mysterious Stranger** - Mysterious offers with prestige rewards
-- **🦠 Plague** - Deadly outbreaks requiring treatment
-- **🎉 Festival** - Celebratory events boosting morale

-Each event offers multiple choices with different resource costs and rewards.
-Choices may be disabled if you lack required resources, and some events can reduce resources to zero if chosen without sufficient reserves.
-If a player doesn't make a choice within 30 seconds or before the next event time, the event automatically resolves using a predefined default choice for each event type.
+Research technologies to unlock new buildings and advance your kingdom:

+- **📝 Writing** (Cost: 50 Gold, 20 Wood, 30s) - Foundation of knowledge
+- **🔢 Mathematics** (Cost: 100 Gold, 30 Wood, 20 Stone, 60s) - Requires Writing
+- **⚙️ Engineering** (Cost: 150 Gold, 50 Wood, 40 Stone, 90s) - Requires Writing + Mathematics
+- **🧪 Chemistry** (Cost: 200 Gold, 60 Wood, 50 Stone, 20 Food, 120s) - Requires Mathematics + Engineering
+- **⚛️ Physics** (Cost: 300 Gold, 80 Wood, 70 Stone, 30 Food, 180s) - Requires Mathematics + Chemistry
+- **🧬 Biology** (Cost: 400 Gold, 100 Wood, 90 Stone, 50 Food, 240s) - Requires Chemistry + Physics

+Technologies can have multiple prerequisites and unlock multiple buildings.
+Research takes time and can only be done one at a time.

 ### Buildings
-Five types of buildings create a production chain:
+Eight types of buildings create a production chain, with advanced buildings requiring multiple technologies:

 1. **🪵 Woodcutter's Hut** (Cost: 15 Gold)
    - Produces: 1.2 Wood/second